John Henry Ball: Football career

+Having transferred from Arcadians, Ball played two matches in the 1879–80 FA Cup as a goalkeeper for Birmingham-based Aston Villa.
+The 1879–80 English football season saw Villa's first ever FA Cup tie: on Saturday 13 December 1879 Villa faced Stafford Road F.C., of the Stafford Road railway works, Wolverhampton.
+The match was played before a crowd of 2,000 at the opponents' Half-Way House Ground.
+As the start of the official record, celebrating the club's 150th anniversary in 2024, Aston Villa Legacy Numbers were introduced indexing every player who had represented the club in a first-class competitive fixture.
+Although playing before shirt numbers were introduced in 1926, Goalkeeper John Ball received Legacy Number 1.
+He helped his side to a 3–1 win in the replay on 24 January 1880.
+Aston Villa declined to compete in the 3rd round giving a walkover to Oxford University.

+Ball moved to Coventry where he married in 1881.
 Before leaving England, Ball brought a football ball with him.
 On every Sunday morning, he would take his three oldest sons, John Henry, Frank, and Percy, to the Velódromo de la Bonanova, to teach them the practice of football, a sport that was practically unknown in the city at the time.
 They soon befriended other English families that played football in the city, such as the Morris (Jaime, Samuel, Enrique (Henry), and Miguel), the Parsons (John and William), the Witties (Arthur and Ernest), and the Shields (John and Thomas), most of whom belonged to a team known as Team Anglès, which consisted of members of the British colony living in Barcelona.

 On 26 December 1899, three players with the last name Ball started for Team Anglès in a match at Bonanova against a combination of the best players of FC Barcelona and Català FC, which ended in a 1–2 loss, courtesy of a brace from the Barça founder Joan Gamper.
 The chronicle of this match appears in three local newspapers, two of which being identical since the author is Alberto Serra.
 In those three publications, the initials of two of the Balls are "J" and "F", his sons John and Frank, while the third member is more disparate, appearing as "A", "J.A." and "W", which does not suit anyone else from the Ball family, but it is most likely John the father, who was known in the city for his full name John Henry ("Enrique") Ball (J. E. Ball), so it was either a press mistake or the "A" is a reference to the street in which his company was domiciled, Ali Bei.
 Ball, who was 43, played in the midfield while his son John (16) was the goalkeeper and Frank, who was just 15, formed a defensive partnership with Henry W. Brown.